 Owen has been through a lot and he almost died because of his injuries.

 He was very badly electrocuted and needed extensive care in our clinic.
 The muscle on his left leg and foot was damaged beyond repair – the tissue was necrotic and the skin had peeled off the foot.
-Amputation of the leg was needed to save his life and to avoid further complications from septicemia.
+Amputation of the leg was needed to save his life and to avoid further complications from septicaemia.
 Several severely damaged fingers on both hands were amputated as well.
 He had a large gaping wound on his right hip which was probably where the electrical current exited his body.
-The hole was several centimeters wide and deep and the muscle was exposed.
+The hole was several centimetres wide and deep and the muscle was exposed.
 It was in a difficult location and we were worried that if it became infected that he would die.
 He had electrical burns on his face, stomach and tail that we also very bad.
 We see these kinds of injuries from electrocution almost every day, and the prognosis isn’t good – most monkeys that are this severely damaged die soon after they are rescued.
 It was a lot for a young infant howler to survive, but Owen had an incredible fighting spirit and proved us all wrong!

 Under the exceptional care of our onsite veterinarian, Dr. Francisco Sánchez, Owen’s life was saved.
 The wound on his hip was incredibly deep and the burns were so severe that he was worried Owen might suffer from septic shock, severe dehydration, or kidney failure.
 Owen was given a lot of pain medication and at first he didn’t want to eat very much, but with excellent care from the staff and volunteers, he started to recover and gain some weight.
 The amputation sites healed very well, but his hip took longer because it needed to heal from the inside out and grow new tissue.
 Owen fully recovered after several months and was ready to move into the infant nursery.